Shadnix-was-taken/OhShape-DisableGoodWalls/README.md

 ## Developers

 ### Contributing to Simple Song Info
 In order to build this project, you'll need to have OhShape and MelonLoader installed.
-In addition, please add a `SimpleSongInfo.csproj.user` file in the project directory and specify where your game is located on your disk:
+In addition, please add a `DisableGoodWalls.csproj.user` file in the project directory and specify where your game is located on your disk:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>